-It is not required by law for your Emotional Support Animal to wear a vest, but it will cause less issues for you if your friend is recognized as a support animal.
+It is not required by law for your Emotional Support Animal to wear a vest, but it will cause fewer issues for you if your friend is recognized as a support animal.
 Just remember, public establishments are not required by law to allow emotional support animals within their establishment.

 Makin Wellness Pennsylvania ESA Assessments

 If you or a loved one would like to complete the ESA assessment, please call a Makin Wellness counselor today at (822)- 274-HEAl.
 Our team will walk you through the process and before you know it, you and your Emotional Support Animal will have the freedom to live life in a way that is conducive to your healing and long-term mental well-being.
 Healing happens here… for you and your furry friends!